Grant Opportunities

 Casco Bay Estuary Partnership provides funding for projects that support the permanent protection of targeted habitats in the Casco Bay watershed.
 Proposals are welcome from land trusts and government entities including municipalities and state agencies.

-Fall 2023 awards have been made, and the next round will be in spring 2024.
+The next round will be in winter 2024.

 Photo courtesy of Scarborough Land Trust, which received a spring 2023 HPF award to protect a 17-acre parcel in the Stroudwater River Watershed.